 Do not use abbreviations.
 This looks unprofessional, and let’s face it, there are so many abbreviations out there, and it can be difficult to know all of them.

 Sorry.
 No emojis.
 Emoticons can help set the tone of a message, but they are too whimsical to be taken seriously.
 Take your time to word your message to convey the tone you want.

-In business texting it can be beneficial to sign you text with your name, or initials.
+In business texting it can be beneficial to sign your text with your name or initials.
 This is helpful to keep the receiver organized, especially in group texts.